elm19/Multi-Step-Form/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Multi-Step form component solution

 This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).